Bren light machine gun: Post-war

 The British Army, and the armies of various countries of the Commonwealth, used the Bren in the Korean War, the Malayan Emergency, the Mau Mau Uprising and the Indonesia–Malaysia confrontation, where it was preferred to its replacement, the belt-fed L7 GPMG, on account of its lighter weight.
-In the conflict in Northern Ireland (1969–1998), a British Army squad typically carried the L4A4 version of the Bren as the squad automatic weapon in the 1970s.
-During the Falklands War in 1982, 40 Commando Royal Marines carried one LMG and one GPMG per section.
-Its final operational deployment with the British Army, on a limited scale, was in the First Gulf War in 1991.
+In the conflict in Northern Ireland (1969–1998), a British Army section typically carried the L4A4 version of the Bren as the squad automatic weapon in the 1970s.
+During the Falklands War in 1982, 40 Commando Royal Marines carried one L4A4 per section alongside the L7 GPMG.
+The Bren's final operational deployment with the British Army, on a limited scale, was in the First Gulf War in 1991.

 When the British Army adopted the 7.62 mm NATO cartridge, the Bren was re-designed to 7.62 mm calibre, fitted with a new bolt, barrel and magazine.
 It was re-designated as the "L4 light machine gun" (in various sub-versions) and remained in British Army service into the 1990s.
 A slotted flash hider similar to that of the contemporary L1 rifle and L7 general purpose machine gun replaced the conical flash hider.
 The change from a rimmed to rimless cartridge and nearly straight magazine improved feeding considerably, and allowed use of 20-round magazines from the 7.62 mm L1A1 Self-Loading Rifle.
 Bren gunners using the L4A1 were normally issued with the 30-round magazine from the SAW L2A1.

 Completion of the move to a 5.56 mm NATO cartridge led to the Army removing the Bren/L4 from the list of approved weapons and then withdrawing it from service.

 The Mark III Bren remained in limited use with the Army Reserve of the Irish Defence Forces until 2006, when the 7.62 mm GPMG replaced it.
 The Bren was popular with the soldiers who fired it (known as Brenners) as it was light and durable, and had a reputation for accuracy.
 The most notable use of the Bren by Irish forces was in the Congo Crisis during the 1960s, when the Bren was the regular army's standard section automatic weapon.

 Bren guns were in service with the Rhodesian Security Forces during the Rhodesian Bush War, including a substantial number re-chambered for 7.62 mm cartridges similar to those examples in the British Army.
 The Rhodesian Bren guns continued to see frequent action until the 1970s, when they were largely replaced by the FN MAG.
 A few were captured and re-issued by the Zimbabwe People's Revolutionary Army (ZIPRA).
 Some examples were still in service with reservists of the British South Africa Police in 1980, and were inherited by the Zimbabwe Republic Police upon the country's internationally recognised independence.
 Zimbabwean policemen continued to deploy Bren guns during operations against ZIPRA dissidents throughout the early 1980s.

 The South African Defence Force deployed Bren guns during the South African Border War alongside the more contemporary FN MAG as late as 1978.